datopian/datahub/site/content/howtos/markdown.md

+---
-# How to add markdown-based content pages?
+title: How to add markdown-based content pages?
+description: Learn how to add markdown-based content pages on PortalJS data portals
+---

 ## Add content layer to your app